redstone99/hass-alert2/README.md

 This alert would start firing if the temperature drops below 50 and won't stop firing until the temperature rises to at least 55.
 A corresponding logic applies when a `maximum` is specified.
 Both `minimum` and `maximum` may be specified together.

 A `condition` may be specified along with a `threshold`.
-In this case, the alert fires when the condition is true AND the threshold value is out of bounds.
+In this case, the alert fires when the condition is true AND the threshold value is out of bounds.  `delay_on_secs` is another form of hysteresis that may be specified to reduce false alarms.
+It requires an alert condition be true or threshold be exceed for at least the specified number of seconds before firing.

 #### Common alert features